-^{} This work was supported by the Excellence Initiative of the German federal and state governments and the German Research Foundation through Grant GSC 111.
+\ This work was supported by the Excellence Initiative of the German federal and state governments and the German Research Foundation through Grant GSC 111.

-1 Aachen Institute for Advanced Study in Computational Engineering Science (AICES), RWTH Aachen University, Schinkelstraße 2, 52062 Aachen, Germany (kaercher@aices.rwth-aachen.de)
+$^1$ Aachen Institute for Advanced Study in Computational Engineering Science (AICES), RWTH Aachen University, Schinkelstraße 2, 52062 Aachen, Germany (kaercher@aices.rwth-aachen.de)

-$^{^2}$ Numerical Mathematics, RWTH Aachen University, Templergraben 55, 52056 Aachen, Germany (grepl@igpm.rwth-aachen.de)
+$^2$ Numerical Mathematics, RWTH Aachen University, Templergraben 55, 52056 Aachen, Germany (grepl@igpm.rwth-aachen.de)

-and associated a posteriori error estimation procedures have been derived to estimate the error in the optimal value of the cost functional.
-However, the bounds in [28], although rigorous, require solution of the underlying high-dimensional problem and are thus online-inefficient; whereas the estimates in [4,5], although efficient to evaluate, are not rigorous upper bounds for the error.
+A posteriori error bounds have been proposed previously for POD approximations in [31] to estimate the distance between the computed suboptimal control and the unknown optimal control; also see [30,35] for an application of this approach to other model order reduction techniques.
+In [4,6], reduced basis approximations and associated a posteriori error estimation procedures have been derived to estimate the error in the optimal value of the cost functional.
+However, the bounds in [31], although rigorous, require solution of the underlying high-dimensional problem and are thus online-inefficient; whereas the estimates in [4,6], although efficient to evaluate, are not rigorous upper bounds for the error.

 In this paper we employ the reduced basis method as a surrogate model for the solution of the optimal control problem.
-The reduced basis method is a model order reduction technique which provides efficient yet reliable approximations to solutions of parametrized partial differential equations in the many-query or real-time context [19,24]; also see [26] for a review of contributions to the methodology and further references.
+The reduced basis method is a model order reduction technique which provides efficient yet reliable approximations to solutions of parametrized partial differential equations in the many-query or real-time context [20, 25]; also see [29] for a review of contributions to the methodology and further references.
 The methodology is thus ideally suited for the solution of parametrized PDE-constrained optimal control problems.
-In a recent note [7] we considered elliptic optimal control problems involving a scalar control and proposed rigorous and efficiently evaluable a posteriori error bounds for the optimal control and the associated cost functional.
+In a recent note [8] we considered elliptic optimal control problems involving a scalar control and proposed rigorous and efficiently evaluable a posteriori error bounds for the optimal control and the associated cost functional.
 Our approach thus allows not only the efficient real-time solution of the reduced optimal control problem, but also the efficient real-time evaluation of the quality of the suboptimal solution.
-We also refer to [15] for an extension of these ideas to problems involving distributed controls.
-Recently, a reduced basis approach to optimal control problems based on a saddle-point formulation has been considered in [20].
+We also refer to [16] for an extension of these ideas to problems involving distributed controls.
+Recently, a reduced basis approach to optimal control problems based on a saddle-point formulation has been considered in [21].

-Here, we extend the work in [7] in the following directions: First, we introduce new a posteriori error bounds based on a dual approach.
+Here, we extend the work in [8] in the following directions: First, we introduce new a posteriori error bounds based on a dual approach.
 To this end, we note that each component of the optimal control is in fact a linear output of the optimality system.
-We thus build on the ideas in [23] to obtain superconvergent a posteriori error bounds for the optimal control and, more generally, for linear output functionals of the state, adjoint, and control.
-We show that the duality-based error bounds can be efficiently evaluated using the standard offlineonline computational procedure.
-Recall that dual techniques have been used successfully in [9,24,29] to improve the convergence of reduced basis output approximations and the associated output bounds.
-We also generalize the optimal control problem discussed in [7] by (i) considering problems involving multiple control inputs; and (ii) introducing a more general parametrization of the cost functional.
+We thus build on the ideas in [24] to obtain superconvergent a posteriori error bounds for the optimal control and, more generally, for linear output functionals of the state, adjoint, and control.
+We show that the duality-based error bounds can be efficiently evaluated using the standard offline-online computational procedure.
+Recall that dual techniques have been used successfully in [5,10,25,32] to improve the convergence of reduced basis output approximations and the associated output bounds.
+We also generalize the optimal control problem discussed in [8] by (i) considering problems involving multiple control inputs; and (ii) introducing a more general parametrization of the cost functional.
 Concerning the latter, we show that our approach directly applies to cost functionals involving an (affinely) parametrized desired state (or control) and that we can also allow the regularization parameter to vary.